tapsaman/MonoGameTestGame/README.md

 could do but prob won't:
 * if any velocity becomes NaN everything breaks, could force numeric values
+* walk animation issue: collision map may block character movement before the distance is traveled. faster speed moves more by each update and is more likely to be blocked? possible fixes:
+    - when blocked by collisin map move the charcter to the final possible x/y (by reducing velocity?)
+    - check in walk animation if remaining distance is smaller than what character would move with the velocity
+* harder issue with current character collision: diagonal y collision changes x velocity and vice versa. changed velocity should then be re-evaluated.
 * rename events to commands
 * switch event based on datastore int
 * async loading, maybe enough for scene load methods (task lists or IEnumerator "yield" methods?)